jeremyosborne/confetti-pigs-in-space/README.md

 TODO
 ----
+* Do collisions the jsGameSoup way.
+    * Update the interface for batch polygon collisions in collisions.js.
+    * Add the jsGameSoup collisions to dasspiel.
+    * Add some tests to help ensure collisions work.
+* Credit the authors of jsGameSoup and gamejs in dasspiel.
 * Add in target creation.
 * Add max number of targets allowed on screen at a time.
 * Add collisions back in.
 * Remove targets when they leave the playing field.
-* Do collisions the jsGameSoup way.
-    * Add the jsGameSoup collisions to dasspiel.
 * Add particles for exploding targets.
 * Really need alignable multiline text.
 * Separate scoring from object constructors (Target and Flak).